Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Black Medick (Medicago lupulina)

-Unproblematic forage plant.
-Do not feed if commercial dry food, such as pellets, is being fed.
+Safe to Feed.
+Do not feed this plant if your rabbits are being fed commercial dry food, such as pellets.

 Bird’s-foot Trefoil (Lotus corniculatus)

-Unproblematic forage plant.
-Do not feed if commercial dry food, such as pellets, is being fed.
+Safe to Feed.
+Do not feed this plant if your rabbits are being fed commercial dry food, such as pellets.

-Unproblematic forage plant.
-Mouse-ear chickweed is easily overlooked in the grass, as it grows very close to the ground.
+Safe to Feed.
+Mouse-ear chickweed is easily overlooked among the grass because it grows very close to the ground.

 Horned Violet (Viola cornuta)